 Sometimes Dr. Bessent’s patients need surgery for a ruptured disc.
 She uses herbs in conjunction with Western pharmaceuticals to help them recover and ease their pain.

-Dr. Bessent explained that if a dog has deep pain sensations, she prescribes herbs and acupuncture.
+Dr. Bessent explained that if a dog has deep pain sensations or partial feelings in their limbs, she prescribes herbs and acupuncture.
 She talked about dogs brought to her office on a gurney because they were unable to walk, but if there was feeling their limbs, she was able to get them back to whole.

 When a dog has no feeling in their hind limbs, Dr. Bessent believes they are a candidate for surgery.
 Then she is able to follow up with holistic care.

 Are there holistic treatments you recommend to prevent IVDD?

 Dr. Bessent believes strongly that prevention is the best practice for Dachshunds and other breeds prone to IVDD.

 “Every Doxie puppy should get a referral to a veterinary chiropractor and make it a lifelong habit of care.
 I recommend that my patients come in every 6 months for a treatment.”

 “Discs don’t rupture overnight.
 Chiropractic care and good nutrition will minimize disc issues.
 With preventive care, dogs like Dachshunds can have good spinal health.”

 Dr. Bessent also recommends that owners have their dog examined when they first notice any sign of pain.
 The earlier treatment is given, the better the outcome.
 She suggests that dogs exhibiting the early signs of IVDD see a holistic veterinarian immediately for a combination of chiropractic care, acupuncture and herbs.

 What type of holistic care do you prescribe for dogs with DM?